 The celebration of birthdays is common and taken for granted today.
-But for common, ordinary people this is a relatively recent phenomenon, a product of the Industrial Age.
-There are several reasons for this.
+But the celebration of birthdays is a recent phenomenon, a product of the Industrial Age.

 The Ancient Greeks